Travel to Honiara, Solomon Islands

 Arrive in Honiara for an overnight and to recover from your flights.
 Our local agent will transfer you from the airport to your hotel.
-If you would like to arrive earlier, we can arrange divergent airport transfer and extra nights at the hotel.
+If you would like to arrive earlier, we can arrange divergent airport transfer and extra nights.

-Spend the day exploring Honiara on your own and board the ship in the afternoon.
-Relax on board before joining a trip briefing and meeting your new shipmates at the festive welcome dinner.
-Depart that evening for the Russell Islands about 30mi northwest of Guadalcanal Island.
-During daytime transits, you will search for whales, dolphins, and seabirds, and if you want to participate in surveys, you’ll learn to use our Rapid Ecological Assessment survey techniques.
-The Solomon Islands have a large number of marine mammals, almost half of which are endemic to the region.
+Join from our Solomons I trip or arrive from your flight to Gizo on Ghizo Island.
+Board the ship in the afternoon for a trip briefing, before meeting your new shipmates at the festive welcome dinner.
+During transits, you will search for whales, dolphins, and seabirds, and if you want to participate in surveys, you’ll learn to use our Rapid Ecological Assessment survey techniques.

-Sail to one of the most remote and isolated islands in the Western Solomon Islands, Mborokua, also known as Mary Island.
+Sail overnight to one of the most remote and isolated islands in the Western Solomon Islands, Mborokua or Mary Island.
 Mborokua is the halfway point between the Russell Islands and Marovo Lagoon.
 At sunrise, approach this volcanic island while looking for sperm whales and other oceanic cetaceans that frequent these deep waters.
 Mborokua offers fantastic snorkeling and diving opportunities, including spectacular reef drop-offs and large schools of barracuda and trevally.
 Here, thousands of colorful damselfish, anthias, surgeonfish, and other species congregate in schools, creating breathtaking flashes of light as they move in unison.

 With hundreds of coral species on the shallow reef floor, you will see firsthand how corals provide food and shelter for various fish species, and how the interactions between different organisms create an interdependent ecosystem.
 After snorkeling, you may have the opportunity to go ashore and explore the uninhabited island's jungles.

-You’ll return to the Russell Islands’ rugged terrain and amazing beaches.
+The Russell Islands are made up of two scenic volcanic islands, Pavuvu and Mbanika, with rugged terrain and amazing beaches.
+Their numerous deep, sheltered bays are perfect for coral reef growth and offer exceptional snorkeling.
 Various whales and dolphins inhabit these waters, including a resident pod of short-finned pilot whales as well as spinner, spotted, Fraser’s, and Risso’s dolphins.
-It is a perfect end to your exploration of the remote waters of the Solomon Islands.
+It is a perfect start to your exploration of the remote waters of the Solomon Islands.

-Disembark the ship after breakfast.
-Stay to join our 2-day cetacean identification and conservation workshop (not included), transfer to your hotel (not included), or transfer to the Honiara Airport.
+Disembark after breakfast to transfer to your hotel (not included) or to the Honiara Airport.
+Stay to join our 2-day cetacean identification and conservation workshop (not included), or fly home.